- Regular-Season Market

 Throughout the market season, a variety of food trucks and pop-up vendors will set up shop on select market days creating a great spot to have lunch or just pick up a delicious snack.
 Choose from their tasty menus and then find a spot on the Bartlett-Travis House’s front lawn to enjoy the sights and sounds of our open-air market.

-Garden plots are limited and come in sizes: 4'x6', 8'x10', and 10'x18'.
-By renting a garden plot at Preservation Park or at the Canton Dog Park, you can grow your favorite organic veggies and herbs all summer long!
-Watch for 2023 information in January.
+Garden plots are limited and come in sizes: 4'x6' and 4'x10' By renting a garden plot at Preservation Park, you can grow your favorite organic veggies and herbs all summer long!

 A special thank you to Victory Toyota of Canton and Victory Honda of Plymouth for donating fencing to our community gardens!